 This report provides vibration and noise monitoring information for the excavation and construction of a new Medical facility with two basement carpark at the above site.
 Vibration monitoring was initiated to assess the potential of structural damage to the surrounding properties.
-Based on the Construction Noise & Vibration Monitoring Plan, Ref # VIB-23661-NVMP[B] prepared by Paragon Engineering, the criteria "Structures that, because of their particular sensitivity to vibration, cannot be classified under lines 1 and 2)" has been considered for the heritage building and Medical facility with sensitive equipment where the criteria/trigger is set to 3mm/s.
+Based on the Construction Noise & Vibration Monitoring Plan, Ref # VIB-23661-NVMP[B] dated 31 May 2023prepared by Paragon Engineering, the criteria "Structures that, because of their particular sensitivity to vibration, cannot be classified under lines 1 and 2)" has been considered for the heritage building and Medical facility with sensitive equipment where the criteria/trigger is set to 3mm/s.

 The Construction Noise Management levels have been established for the nearest noise sensitive residential and Hospital receivers.
-For mix use residential/office receivers, L{Aeq(15min)} values are set to be 68dB(A) for noise affected and 75dB(A) for highly noise affected for when occupied through the day.
-For medical receivers, the nominated L{Aeq(15min)} values are set to be 55dB(A) for internal noise monitoring and 65dB(A) for external noise monitoring as shown in Table 5.
-Two vibration data logger and three noise monitor were used.
+For mix use residential/office receivers, $L{Aeq(15min)}$ values are set to be 68dB(A) for noise affected and 75dB(A) for highly noise affected for when occupied through the day.
+As per the request from the Principal and Superintendent, the medical receiver's nominated $L{Aeq(15min)}$ values were revised to be 60dB(A) for internal noise monitoring in the administration room and 55dB(A) for Wash bay room on Level 2 as shown in Table 5.
+Three vibration data logger and three noise monitor were used.
 The loggers are equipped with on-board modem which provides remote monitoring communication functions, system status and vibration and noise triggers are instantly reported through mobile SMS function.